Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are expected to understand the practical application of trustees' powers, including the statutory power of maintenance.
-Questions may require you to identify when the power is available, assess the scope of the trustees' discretion, and determine the consequences of its exercise or non-exercise.
-You should pay attention to:
+For SQE1, you are required to understand the practical application of trustees’ powers, including the statutory power of maintenance, and to identify when the power is available, assess the scope of the trustees’ discretion, and determine the consequences of its exercise or non‑exercise, with a focus on the following syllabus points:

 - The requirements for the statutory power of maintenance under s.31 Trustee Act 1925 (as amended).

-- The distinction between vested and contingent interests in relation to the power.
+- The distinction between vested and contingent interests and whether an interest carries the right to intermediate income.

-- The trustees' discretion in applying income and the duty to accumulate surplus.
+- The trustees’ discretion when applying income during minority and the duty to accumulate unapplied surplus.

-- The entitlement of adult beneficiaries to income.
+- The entitlement of adult beneficiaries to income as it arises at age 18.

-- How the statutory power can be varied or excluded by the trust instrument.
+- How the statutory power can be varied or excluded by the trust instrument (for example, postponing income entitlement to 21 or 25).

 Test Your Knowledge